nathnim/track_and_count/README.md

 ## Voting.
 Problem statement.

-Since our primary task is to count the number of unique voters but not the total number of people in a room (some people like kids often just accomany the people who vote), it is important to define the voting act in a more precise way.
-Both an urn and voters are identified using the YOLOv5 detector which put a bounding box around each of them.
-To vote, a person must come close to an urn and spend a certain amount of time around it (i.e. the distance between the centroids must be within a certain critical radius).
+Since our primary task is to count the number of unique voters but not the total number of people in a room (some people like kids often just accomany their parents who vote), it is important to define the voting act in a more precise way.
+Both an urn and voters are identified using the YOLOv5 detector which puts a bounding box around each of them.
+To vote, a person must come close to an urn and spend a certain amount of time around (i.e. the distance between the object centroids must be within a certain critical radius).
 This
-"certain amount of time" is necessary to differintiate between people who pass by and who actually vote.
+"certain amount of time" is necessary to distinguish the people who pass by and the ones who actually vote.
+This definition requires two predefined **parameters**:

-**Parameters**
 - Critical radius
 - Minimum interaction time

-## Unique people counter
+The person whose motion satisfies the conditions defined above can be then tracked until he/she dissapears from the camera view.
+The tracking is necessary in case the person stays in a room hanging around for a while.
+To further insure that we count the unique people only, one can save an image of each tracked person inside the bound box building a database of voters in a video.
+When the datebase of voters is built, we can run a neural network to find the unique voters.
+For this person the Siamese NN could be used.

+**TO DO:**
+- Think about the intersection of units (IoU) in support/in instead of the critical radius
 - Create a set of bbox snapshots for each ID
 - **Counter**: NN to identify the number of unique people from the dataset